 California prosecutors take white collar crimes seriously.
 If you’re facing charges, a Los Angeles criminal defense lawyer can help you mount a defense.
 White collar charges can derail your career, and a conviction could upend your life.
-But you don’t have to defend your reputation alone.
+But you don’t have to defend yourself alone.

-The team at Simmrin Law Group has decades of legal experience.
-If you’ve been charged with a white collar crime, a Los Angeles white collar crime lawyer from our team can take on your case and fight to clear your name.
+If you’ve been charged, a Los Angeles white collar crime lawyer from Simmrin Law Group can take on your case and fight to clear your name.
+We have served thousands of clients and can defend you, too; contact us today for a free consultation.

 Why Do I Need a White Collar Crime Lawyer?

-White collar cases can be complex, and self-representation can lead to undesirable outcomes.
+White collar cases can be complicated, and self-representation can lead to undesirable outcomes.
 An attorney can:

-Above all, a white collar crime attorney in Los Angeles can protect your reputation and livelihood.
+Above all, a white collar crime attorney in LA can protect your reputation and livelihood.

-For a free legal consultation with a white collar crime lawyer serving Los Angeles, call (310) 896-2723
+For a free legal consultation with a white collar crimes lawyer serving Los Angeles, call (310) 896-2723

 Penalties for White Collar Crime in California